-Accident claims advice is here to help you in the event of you suffering some form of personal injury and thinking of making an accident compensation claim.
+Accident claims advice is here to assist you in the event of you suffering some form of personal injury and thinking of making an accident compensation claim.

 You may be entitled to make an accident claim for many different accidents such as road traffic accidents, work accidents, slip, trip and falls, sports injuries and whiplash injuries .